sschmid/Entitas/.github/ISSUE_TEMPLATE/question.md

 name: Question
 about: Ask a question and get help from the community
 title: ''
-labels: question
+labels: ''
 assignees: ''

 ---

 **Ask a question**
 A clear and concise question.
 Ex.
-How to do xyz? [...]
+How to do xyz?